-- (2) Set the initial search range We set the initial search range as $(T, 2 \cdot T)$ where T is the throughput of TCP. - (3) Wait until the window size (cwnd) is larger than $C{min}$ (large enough to create bursts for measurement).
+We set the initial search range as $(T, 2 \cdot T)$ where T is the throughput of TCP.

+Search for the available bandwidth in the decided search range.

+ICIM waits until the window size (cwnd) is larger than C{min} (large enough to create bursts for measurement).
 We use $C{min} = 50$ in the following simulations.
-Data packets are then sent in order to search the available bandwidth in the decided search range, as described above. - (4) Add the new measurement result to the database.
+Data packets are then sent in order to search the available bandwidth in the decided search range, as described above.

+3) Add the new measurement result to the database and calculate the new search range.